Bhawkman/Riddled-with-Errors/README.md

 >
 > - implement music
 > - create more levels
-> - create an editor for teachers to create their won levels
+> - create an editor for teachers to create their own levels
 > - create new maps for different topics
 > - create new difficulties
 > - add more unique puzzles